BGundlach/css3Fonts/readme.md

       	 --use-font-prefix=[prefix]: This option will prepend the name of all the fonts with this string.
 This is useful when you are generating different stylesheets using the converter with the same font but with different options.

       	 --output=[filename]: This option will produce the resultant @font-face stylesheet to [filename].
-By default, the output is stylesheet.css
+By default, the output is c3f.css

          --show-features: Presents the user with a list of OpenType feature tags a font supports which can be used inside a style sheet using the CSS3 font-feature-settings property.
 The font can be in either be OpenType or TrueType.